 Objective: To work collaboratively to create a picture story about winter animal activity using track stamps.

-Materials: Track stamps created using Track Stamp Kit plus blocks of wood; large sheets of paper or newsprint; crayons, inkpads.
+Materials: Track stamps (created using Track Stamp templates and wood blocks); large sheets of paper or newsprint; crayons, ink pads.

 UPPER GRADES CHALLENGE: Sizing up Tracks (Grades 5-6)